Noznoc/geojson-api/README.md

 In general, the (beta) geojson-api was developed for a project that assesses [OpenStreetMap (OSM)](openstreetmap.org) city-level building data.
 That said, the following documentation is to show how you can work with GeoJSONs with open sourced tools as an alternative to proprietary software; in addition, to show how to store and handle large spatially-referenced data, and how to access the data through an API to repurpose the data however you please.

-In my case, I used the API to output the geojsons onto a Mapbox GL JS map that shows all the buildings based on a client selecting the city.
+In my case, I used the API to output the GeoJSONs onto a Mapbox GL JS map that shows all the buildings based on a client selecting the city.
 I used data-driven styling for the buildings (e.g., color buildings based on the building type attribute).
-Mapbox GL JS is great because it has built in functions to handle large geojson files.
+Mapbox GL JS is great because it has built in functions to handle large GeoJSON files.
 With Mapbox GL JS, all buildings for Ottawa and Gatineau, Canada, can be projected and rendered onto a map seamlessly.

 Most of this work was accomplished through reading various sources and combining them together.